developer-zebra/developer-zebra-site/src/ehs/3-2/guide/settings/index.md

 **NOTES**:
 * **If the IMEI number is specified** in a non-WWAN device, the default EHS title is displayed.
 * **To display the Bluetooth MAC address** as the title, Bluetooth must be enabled on the device ([how to enable Bluetooth](../features/#bluetoothuseraccess)).
+* **If the MAC address is specified but unavailable**, the default EHS title is displayed.

 **<u>WARNING</u>: Square brackets must not be used inside the &lt;value&gt; tags except as specified above**.